MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-conditional-access-session.md

 ## Conditional Access application control

 Conditional Access App Control uses a reverse proxy architecture and is uniquely integrated with Microsoft Entra Conditional Access.
 Microsoft Entra Conditional Access allows you to enforce access controls on your organization’s apps based on certain conditions.
 The conditions define what user or group of users, cloud apps, and locations and networks a Conditional Access policy applies to.
-After you’ve determined the conditions, you can route users to [Microsoft Defender for Cloud Apps](/defender-cloud-apps/what-is-defender-for-cloud-apps) where you can protect data with Conditional Access App Control by applying access and session controls.
+After you determine the conditions, you can route users to [Microsoft Defender for Cloud Apps](/defender-cloud-apps/what-is-defender-for-cloud-apps) where you can protect data with Conditional Access App Control by applying access and session controls.

 Conditional Access App Control enables user app access and sessions to be monitored and controlled in real time based on access and session policies.
 Access and session policies are used within the Defender for Cloud Apps portal to refine filters and set actions to take.
 With the access and session policies, you can: